 - You can change your order each month, so you’re never locked into one type of box.

-Read more about how Butcher Box works and pricing in this article.
+Read more about how Butcher Box works and pricing on their website.

 Butcher Box Review: The Meats